This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowAnother type of legal action is a discrimination complaint.
 Wyoming does not allow private lawsuits over these matters, but you can file with the appropriate state or federal agency to resolve the situation.

-The Process for Filing a Cerebral Palsy Medical Malpractice Lawsuit in Wyoming
+How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in Wyoming?

 The filing process for a medical malpractice case can be complicated, especially for anyone who is not a legal professional.
-The steps you have to go through are based on Wyoming laws, as each state has its procedures, laws, and requirements.
+The steps are based on Wyoming laws, as each state has its procedures, laws, and requirements.

 Make sure you learn a little bit more about the process and steps before getting started:

 - Consider damages amounts.
 One of the most important reasons to file is to recover damages for your child.
-Wyoming law, unlike many states, does not cap the amount you can get.
+Unlike many states, Wyoming does not cap the amount you can get.
 Your lawyer will need to see your medical records, bills, and other expenses related to your child’s condition to estimate the damages you’ll seek to recover.

 - File a statement from a qualified expert.
-If the defendants fail to respond, you can go ahead with a lawsuit.
-If they respond, you’ll submit a statement signed by a qualified medical expert.
+Before proceeding with a lawsuit, you must submit a statement signed by a qualified medical expert.
 The statement must say that the expert reviewed the evidence and believes your case and allegations have merit.[2]

 - Negotiate a settlement.
 If possible, your lawyer will most likely want to negotiate a settlement for you with the defendants.
 This will eliminate the need to go to court and result in compensation sooner.

 - Go to court.
 If you cannot agree on a fair settlement, you can go to trial with your case.
-In court, your lawyer will argue your case before the jury, present evidence, and call on expert witnesses.
+Your lawyer will argue your case before the jury, present evidence, and call on expert witnesses in court.

 Filing a Discrimination Complaint about Cerebral Palsy